 Visitors to downtown Warsaw can easily see the wealth of history along the riverfront.

-Dining, shopping and fascinating site-seeing opportunities are all conveniently located in downtown Warsaw, where they've always been… along the banks of the Osage River.
+Dining, shopping, and fascinating site-seeing opportunities are all conveniently located in downtown Warsaw, where they have always been… along the banks of the Osage River.

 Warsaw maintains its downtown riverfront roots with boat docking facilities and the Drake Harbor Recreation Area.
 This includes the newly opened Steamboat Landing.
 Visitors can easily access the downtown Main Street from either Highway 7 or Highway 65.
 Once in downtown, pause and enjoy a pleasant afternoon in surroundings that preserve Warsaw's historic heritage.